dasl-/PythonFormat/README.md

 The default key binding is "super+shift+f".
 Alternatively, you can do open the command pallette via "super+shift+p" and enter "Format: Python".
 This will format your entire opened file.
 Currently, there is no support for formatting of a highlighted selection.

 ## Should I use PythonFormat or PythonTidy?
 I have another Sublime Text 2 plugin, called [SublimePythonTidy](https://github.com/davidleibovic/SublimePythonTidy).
 It is based on the formatting provided by the excellent [PythonTidy](http://pypi.python.org/pypi/PythonTidy) script.

+SublimePythonTidy will be more reliable and less likely to screw up your code, as it uses a more mature, better tested formatter.
+SublimePythonTidy works by parsing the abstract syntax tree of your Python code.
+As such, it requires the file being formatted to be valid Python syntax.
+If you forgot to insert a colon or some other symbol, SublimePythonTidy will not be able to run.
+PythonFormat, on the other hand, will still make an attempt at formatting your code, even if it is not valid Python syntax.

 Here is a sample of how the formatting style compares (I personally happen to prefer the style used by PythonFormat).

 ### Input:
     if self.opts.max_preserve_newlines == 0 or self.opts.max_preserve_newlines > self.n_newlines: